MichaelDrostWago/Codesys-Git-Integration/readme.md

 ## Project Process for Version Control in Codesys
-1. Edit gitconfig.txt to your repo an your name
-2. sometime you have to enable the folder manually
+1. Edit gitconfig.txt to your repo an your name, this has to be Part of the folder which contains the .project file.

 3. run scripts after changes and commit
 ```mermaid